Classifying texts with tidyllm

 Classifying and Manually Correcting a Sub-Sample:

 - Pick a Sample:Start by filtering the dataset to retain only distinct occupation descriptions.
 Then, randomly select a sample of distinct responses to work with.
-For this example, let’s select 20% of the dataset for manual classification and correction.

 - Initial Classification: Use a simple prompt to categorize these responses into occupation codes.